24 min read

 Natural Language Processing (NLP)

-Natural language processing (NLP) enables machines to understand, transform, and generate human language.
-It’s especially useful in procurement when dealing with unstructured data, such as emails, contracts, and other supplier communications.
+Natural language processing (NLP) enables machines to understand, transform, and generate human-like language.
+It’s especially useful in procurement when dealing with emails, contracts, and other forms of supplier communication.

-NLP allows procurement systems to analyze and extract meaningful insights from these textual sources, streamlining the processing of information.
+NLP allows procurement systems to analyze and extract meaningful insights from the textual sources.
 For example, NLP can automate contract reviews, identifying key clauses, deadlines, and potential risks within legal documents.

 AI in procurement use cases:

-• Streamlining supplier communications, such as automating responses to inquiries and processing quotes.
+- Streamlining supplier communications by automating responses to inquiries and processing quotes.

 Deep Learning (DL)